 Waste Connections has undertaken several initiatives to reduce GHG emissions.
-The Company collected landfill gas for use at landfill gas-to-energy facilities at 27 landfills in 2021.
-The beneficial reuse of landfill gas at these facilities resulted in annual avoided GHG emissions estimated at 746,092 and 763,569 MTCO $2$ e in 2020 and 2021, respectively.
+The Company collected landfill gas for beneficial reuse at 27 landfill gas-to-energy facilities in 2022.
+The beneficial reuse of landfill gas at these facilities resulted in annual avoided GHG emissions estimated at 763,569 and 758,910 MTCO $2$ e in 2021 and 2022, respectively.
 The estimate of avoided emissions assumed that natural gas was the fuel replaced by the use of landfill gas.
 The avoided emissions were calculated using default methodologies from TCR and included CO $2$, CH $4$ and N $2$ O emissions.

 Waste Connections diverts over 50% of collected waste volumes in certain markets, in some cases over 70%.
-The estimated avoided GHG emissions in 2020 and 2021 from recycling was 5,645,326 and 5,922,543 MT $\rm CO_2e$, respectively.
+The estimated avoided GHG emissions in 2021 and 2022 from recycling was 5,922,543 and 6,894,223 $\rm MTCO_2e$, respectively.
 These values were calculated using the USEPA Waste Reduction Model (WARM).

 Over the past several years, Waste Connections has deployed vehicles using alternative fuels such as compressed natural gas (CNG) and biodiesel as a means of reducing its GHG footprint.
 Waste Connections currently deploys approximately 1,100 CNG vehicles.
-The estimated annual reduction in GHG emissions from CNG vehicles was 21,824 and 20,544 MT $\rm CO_2e$ in 2020 and 2021, respectively.
+The estimated annual reduction in GHG emissions from CNG vehicles was 20,544 and 20,478 MTCO2e in 2021 and 2022, respectively.
 The calculation uses an equivalent diesel vehicle as a baseline.